 3. Work on the selected task until time expires.

-While the process may seem arbitrary or difficult to follow at first, it’s just a matter of sticking with it, according to Daniela Wolfe, a work-life balance and habit expert.
+While the process may seem arbitrary or difficult to follow at first, succeeding is just a matter of sticking with it, according to Daniela Wolfe, a work-life balance and habit expert.

-Once identified, adjustments can be made accordingly.
-These can be as simple as clearing a desk, keeping a snack handy, setting one’s phone in a different room, enabling ‘Do Not Disturb’ mode across devices or all of the above.
+Once problems are identified, adjustments can be made accordingly.
+These can be as simple as clearing your desk, keeping a snack handy, setting your phone in a different room, enabling ‘Do Not Disturb’ mode across devices or all of the above.
 What works for one user may not transfer to the next, Wolfe noted, as this will depend on specific triggers unique to each individual.

 Wolfe, who coaches people through burnout via her website Best D Life, credits this result to the frequent breaks threaded throughout a work session.